CHARTS: See How Much Of GOP Tax Cuts Will Go To The Middle Class

 "One of the ways to game the system is to make things expire," White House budget chief Mick Mulvaney told NBC's Meet the Press in November.
 "This is done more to force, to shoehorn the bill into the rules than because we think it's good policy."

-But if they do, it means a much heftier price tag, as yet another analysis released Monday found.
+But if they do, it means a much heftier price tag, as yet-another analysis released Monday found.
 As currently written, the bill would cost around $1.5 trillion.
 But if Congress extended provisions that expire early, the bill would cost more than $2 trillion, according to the Committee for a Responsible Federal Budget, a Washington think tank that promotes smaller deficits.

-Note: A previous version of this story incorrectly said the average tax break for households earning $1 million or more would be about $26,000 smaller in 2027 than in 2018.
-It will be about $46,000 smaller.